.COM vs .ORG vs .NET vs .CO vs .IO – Which Top Level Domain is Better?

 - You might appear too sales-y to your customers if you use the .biz website.
 While turning a profit might be your ultimate objective, it is not something that you want to advocate actively.

-- On the contrary, using the .com extension will not only give your website a sense of authenticity but help you promote activities on your website that are not product or service-specific.
+- On the contrary, using the .com extension will not only give your website a sense of authenticity but help you promote activities on your website that are not just transactional.
 For example, you can run a blog, a news publication, an open forum for discussion, and explore a plethora of other activities with a .com website.

 The verdict: Owing a .biz website means that you are running a business.
 Moreover, the extension is relatively cheaper to purchase.
 But despite this unique value proposition, the .com remains uncontested as the premium website domain extension due to the trust factor associated with .com websites and the versatility it brings in terms of what you can do with the websites.